heyx3/BpExamples/README.md

 ## Pong

-Illustrates a simple game-loop, rendering with `SimpleGraphicsService`, and doing basic collision detection
+Showcases a simple game-loop, rendering with `SimpleGraphicsService`, and basic collision detection

 ## RayTracer

-Illustrates the use of various collision shapes, as well as how easy it is to write high-performance Julia code.
+Showcases the use of various collision shapes, and techniques to use Julia for high-performance graphics.

-## TODO
+## TextureGen

-* Texture generator using Fields
+Showcases the use of Fields and GUI (specifically, Dear ImGUI)